pinaksawhney/ToHacks_Help119/README.md

 # ToHacks_Help119
-app made for TO hacks 2021
+Android app for racial inclusivity developed as a part of TOhacks 2021